cread/tcjson/README.md

 Description
 ===========

 tcjson is a Server Side Plugin to add JSON and JSONP support to [TeamCity](http://www.jetbrains.com/teamcity/).
-It is built to emulate the Hudson JSON API.
+It is built to emulate the Jenkins/Hudson JSON API.

-Built and tested with TeamCity 5.x.
-TeamCity 6.x supported too.
+Initially built and tested with TeamCity 5.x.

+Current version aimed at TeamCity 8.x.

 Installation
 ============